-If you have an outlet in the immediate vicinity of where you hope to mount your towel warmer, this could be a great option for you.
+If you have a GFCI (ground-fault circuit interrupter) outlet near the location where you hope to mount your towel warmer, this is an easy option for you.

-Remember, with added convenience comes added expense, so plug-in towel warmers are usually slightly more expensive than their hardwired versions.
-However, this is more than offset by not needing an electrician for installation, making them a less expensive option overall.
+Although plug-in towel warmers tend to be slightly more expensive than their hardwired versions, this is offset by not needing an electrician for installation, making them a less expensive option overall.

 If you don't have a readily available outlet or you'd prefer a cleaner look without a visible cord, there are plenty of hardwired options available, as well.

-Hardwired towel warmers will require a bit more installation work, as you will need to cut into your wall and connect the towel warmer directly to your home's electric wiring.
-For your safety, we recommend you hire an electrician to make this connection.
+Hardwired towel warmers will require a bit more installation work, as an electrician will need to cut into your wall and connect the towel warmer directly to your home's electric wiring.
+For your safety, we recommend hiring a licensed electrician for this type of work.